- There is nothing wrong with buying an Advance Reader Copy (ARC) of a book.

 I will remove the listing as you requested.
 If you go the site and search ARC you will see there are thousands being offered, many by more reknowned (sic) and successful authors.
 ARC's are bought and sold by collectors who consider them true first editions.
 Good luck

 Wow, thank you so much for explaining to me how the publishing world works.
 Because I'm such a novice, your industry wisdom showed me the light.
 The other way to read this is: "No one else bitched me out for doing something I know is wrong, so now I am butt-hurt because you did."
 Because everyone else is doing it, then it is okay.
 Because Stephen King didn't politely ask you to take the book down, it is okay.
 Again, fuck you.
+There was only one turd who claimed a righteous right to sell whatever he liked.
+For that turd, I had to take it up with eBay. [caption id="attachment_117909" align="aligncenter" width="680"]

 Another ARC for sale, Joe Haldeman's WORK FOR HIRE, up six weeks before it is in stores or ships from online retailers.[/caption]